-Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: protecting ALL children from maltreatment and abuse; (including in addition to the four categories of harm, issues such as child sexual exploitation (CSE), Honour based violence (HBV) inclusive of Female Genital Mutilation (FGM) and Forced Marriage, preventing radicalisation and extremism, harassment, bullying and victimisation) preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
+Safeguarding and promoting the welfare of children is defined for the purposes of this policy as: protecting ALL children from maltreatment and abuse; (including in addition to the four categories of harm, issues such as sexual violence and sexual harassment, child criminal exploitation, child sexual exploitation (CSE), Honour based violence (HBV) inclusive of Female Genital Mutilation (FGM) and Forced Marriage, preventing radicalisation and extremism, harassment, bullying and victimisation) preventing impairment of children's health or development; ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and taking action to enable all children to have the best outcomes.
 This includes everyone under the age of 18.

 Everyone who comes into contact with children and their families has a role to play in safeguarding children.
 Due to the regular contact with children all staff at HHA have, we hold a particularly important role in safeguarding as we are in a position to identify concerns early, provide help for children and to prevent concerns from escalating.
 Children can make disclosures or show signs of abuse at any time and to any individual and safeguarding incidents can occur within schools.
-Therefore, it is important that ALL staff:
+Therefore, through a thorough induction process and the sharing of this policy to all staff, students and volunteers, it is important that ALL staff:

 - Ensure that they listen to and reflect on the voice of the child at ALL times and take seriously any concerns raised to them by a child. - Ensure that they report ANY concerns of harm to any child to the Designated Safeguarding Lead immediately.
 However, ALL staff can refer their concerns directly to Middlesbrough's First Contact Team (01642 726004) and if necessary the police.
 They should inform the Designated Safeguarding Lead as soon as possible if they have reported concerns directly. - Ensure that they record any information shared directly with them by a child or observed/witnessed with the Designated Safeguarding Lead immediately.
 This could include sharing information on behalf of the Designated Safeguarding Lead with other agencies.
-All discussions decisions and reasons for them should be recorded in writing adhering to the Hemlington Hall's recording and information sharing policy/ procedure. - Ensure that they maintain an attitude of 'it could happen here' and report any concerns regarding the behaviour of a child /an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child.
+All discussions decisions and reasons for them should be recorded in writing adhering to the Hemlington Hall's recording and information sharing policy/ procedure. - Ensure that they maintain an attitude of 'it could happen here' and report any concerns regarding the behaviour of a child /an adult/staff member in school directly to the Designated Safeguarding Lead/Headteacher. - Ensure that they feel able to raise concerns about poor or unsafe practices of staff and potential failures in the school's safeguarding regime through whistleblowing procedures and the staff behaviour/code of conduct policy. - Ensure that they attend regular formal training/updates at least annually to support them in recognising the signs and symptoms of abuse, particularly in support of early identification of needs of children to prevent an escalation of need or risk to the child. - Ensure from the 1st July 2015 that under the Counter Terrorism and Security Act, April 2015 that the school has 'Due regard' To Prevent' and to assess risk of children and young people being radicalised drawn into extremism (based upon potential risks in local area and that clear protocols in place for all visitors so that views are appropriate and not an opportunity to influence others).